Speaking: Interactive Communication C2

 So when people ask me, what is the secret to our success? [pause] It is not technology.
 It is not money.
 It is... [long pause] ...belief.
 And that is a resource we will never run out of."

-- Poise & Calmness: A calm, measured, and controlled demeanor projects authority and confidence.
+- Poise & Calmness: A calm, measured, and controlled demeanor projects authority.

 - Wisdom & Insight: The quality of your ideas is more important than the volume of your voice.

-- Humility & Respect: Acknowledging others, showing respect for seniority, and avoiding self-aggrandizement are key to being influential.
+- Humility & Respect: Acknowledging others and showing respect are key to being influential.

 Read the statement and identify the primary persuasive technique being used.